We're an affiliate

 For excessive meowing that did not concern health issues, you can adopt some techniques that will ensure your cat keeps his calm within the house and only meows when necessary.

-It is important to point out that it is not possible to completely make a cat stop meowing but you can train him to reduce the voice and only meow when necessary and using the correct vocal tone and pitch.
+It is important to point out that it is not possible to completely make a cat stop meowing but you can train him to reduce the voice and only meow when necessary and use the correct vocal tone and pitch.

 The first thing to determine is what makes your cat meow loudly and excessively.
 You will then think of the things that you can do to reduce the voice or stop the behavior completely.